-The U.S.-Israel Science Foundation (BSF) is pleased to announce the opening of a new round of applications in a joint funding program with the Environmental Biology Division (DEB) in the Biological Sciences Directorate (BIO) of the U.S. National Science Foundation (NSF).
+The U.S.-Israel Binational Science Foundation (BSF) is accepting applications in a joint funding program with the Environmental Biology Division (DEB) in the Biological Sciences Directorate (BIO) of the U.S. National Science Foundation (NSF).

 The Terms of this program are as follows: